Eden Village Camp – Putnam Valley, NY

 Hazon Detroit – Detroit, MI

-Ilana is the Program Coordinator at Hazon Detroit.
-She attended Dickinson College where she studied environmental studies and studio art.
-Prior to joining the team at Hazon Detroit, Ilana was a fellow at Urban Adamah, where her passion and interest in food justice began to grow.
-She WWOOFed and spent three months traveling, learning and living in intentional communities throughout Israel.
+Ilana Unger grew up both in Vermont and Colorado so connecting to nature has always been something near and dear to her heart!
+She attended Dickinson College and majored in environmental studies and minored in studio art.
+Her journey in the JOFEE field started at Urban Adamah where she was a fellow.
+This is where her passion and interest in the intersectionality between mindfulness, food justice began to grow.
+She continued her passion at Hazon Detroit through creating transformative experiences for people to connect spiritually through ritual events, urban farming, and bringing communities together across difference.
 Outside of work she is an outdoor enthusiast.
 Ilana enjoys meditating, running, hiking, biking, skiing, cooking delicious food, and spending time with the beautiful people in her life.

 Jewish Farm School – Philadelphia, PA